ScilifelabDataCentre/data.scilifelab.se/README.md

 > **Important**: To maintain consistency with our GitHub Actions workflow, please ensure you install the same Node.js version as specified in our [markdownlint workflow](.github/workflows/markdownlint.yaml).
 This ensures your local environment matches our CI/CD environment.

 1. **Install Node.js and npm**:
+Following installations instructions are for Node.js version 20 (you should refer to [markdownlint workflow](.github/workflows/markdownlint.yaml) for current nodejs version)
    <details>
    <summary><strong>For macOS</strong> (using Homebrew)</summary>